 Electronic waste (E-waste) is an item such as a computer monitor, television, cell phone or other like materials.
 Due to the high amounts of lead and chemicals found in E-waste, they are not allowed into local landfills.

 Refrigerators contain Freon and other chemicals which require special handling as well.
 CR&R will collect these items from your curbside as part of our bulky item collection program.
-To arrange for curbside pick-up of E-Waste or a refrigerator, please call our Customer Service Department at 800-755-8112 for limitations, rates and further information.
+To arrange for curbside pick-up of E-Waste or a refrigerator, please use our

 Sharps/Used Needle Collection Program